The EDPS offers a friendly working atmosphere, low on bureaucracy, high on autonomy and diversity in work.

 What is it really like working at the EDPS?
 Read about the experience of two members of staff here.

 NEW!
-Vacancy notices available currently for EU officials and/or laureats of an EPSO competition in grades AST1-5:
+Vacancy notices available currently for EU officials and/or laureats of an EPSO competition:

 The EDPS sometimes has vacancies for Contract Agents (staff on fixed term contracts) specialising in Data Protection as well as in other administrative positions.